Nexus IQ for SCM

 Nexus IQ for SCM allows for early insight into code changes by working in tandem with continuous integration to push policy information about an application’s components directly into the SCM.
-Not all code requires humans and Nexus IQ can also generate suggested remediations for policy violations directly into the source control repository, opening a pull request with the changes to an application’s component manifest.
+Not all code requires humans, and Nexus IQ can also generate suggested remediations for policy violations directly into the source control repository by opening a pull request with the changes to an application’s component manifest.

 Working together, early feedback and automation greatly reduce rework and keep development teams focusing on contributing business value rather than managing application component risk.